International Space Laws and Policy

-- Demonstrate advanced and integrated knowledge of the key principles, rules and institutions relating to the space law.
+- Demonstrate advanced and integrated knowledge of the key principles, rules, and institutions relating to space law.

 - Demonstrate advanced knowledge of the key international treaties relating to outer space and their legal status in international law.

-- Analyse the key rules and policy issues relating to the space objects, commercial use of outer space and the use of outer space for military purposes.
+- Analyze the key rules and policy issues relating to space objects, commercial use of outer space, and the use of outer space for military purposes.

-The course provides a unique opportunity for lawyers and professionals in the international relations, government, defence services, international organizations, law firms, consulting firms and industry around the world to study space law.
+The course provides a unique opportunity for lawyers and professionals in international relations, government, defense services, international organizations, law firms, consulting firms, and industries around the world to study space law.
 The Course is beneficial to: